sagemath/sagewiki_to_gh-2022-10-10/dynamics.md

   * prospection of combinatorial structure associated to dynamical systems (coded as infinite words, ...)
   * shifts, cellular automata

 This page is an organization wiki for the implementation in Sage of various algorithm relative to dynamics.
+All the code produced is on the "combinat" public server and is accessible to anyone interested ([[combinat/Installation|installation instructions]]).
+For more information about development inside the combinat branch see [[combinat|following page]].

 == Organization ==

-We will create a repository **dynamics** in the root of Sage which would contain the following tree of repositories
+We will create a repository *dynamics* in the root of Sage which would contain the following tree of repositories

   * cellular_automata (?)
   * complex_dynamics (?)